Cobykenobi/D-DUA/README.md

 After signing in, players and game masters land on different pages.
 Regular players are redirected to `/characters` where they can manage their heroes.
-Users with the `master` role start at `/gm-dashboard` and gain access to additional GM routes:
+Users with the `gm` role start at `/gm-dashboard` and gain access to additional GM routes:

 - `/gm-dashboard` – overview for game masters
 - `/gm-table/:id` – run a specific table